 Personal touches are nice, but when cubicles begin to look like a tangled jungle of vines and photos, it may be time to set guidelines.
 Offer your employees the necessary tools and accessories they need to organize their office spaces.
 With more boxes, more file folders, and more paper clips on hand for employees, your business workspace will also have less clutter.

 2. Behind the Scenes Matters Too

 Nobody wants to get clobbered opening a storage closet, or need to wield a sword to reach the upper echelons of the storeroom.
-Get rid of the (figurative) skeletons in the office closets and storage spaces.
+Get rid of the (figurative) skeletons in the office closets.
 Start by purging excess and unnecessary items, and be sure to add labels to everything else that stays.